cloudmesh-deprecated/mooc/doc/source/introduction.rst

    http://149.165.159.22/#notebooks

 You should be able to see and modify the course python files.
-When prompted for password enter your password that is given out by the course instructor.
+When prompted for password enter your password that you can obtain whil epressing the ``p`` key in the cm-mooc shell.
 Please keep this password confidential.
 In future versions, this password can be set by you.

 NOTE:  It may take some time (3-4) mins for the server to get everything loaded.